Hadrian767-UT/UT-mobile-basetools/PORTING.md

 And click in "Unpack"!

+## SFX

-Now, if your case is SFX, open your .exe (clicking "Yes" to admin permission), and open File Explorer.
+Open your .exe (clicking "Yes" to admin permission), and open File Explorer.

 In File Explorer, go to "C:\Users\your-user\AppData\Local\Temp"